refinedev/refine/documentation/blog/2022-09-05-mui-button.md

 </div>

-## Creating a Calculator UI with light and dark mode using React MUI Button Component
+## Creating a Calculator UI with light and dark mode using React Material UI Button Component
 **Material UI Buttons** can be used for a variety of purposes in your React application.
 You can use them to take actions, switch directories and execute specific commands in your app.
 We can showcase some of their uses and function in a Calculator UI with light and dark mode toggling features.

 The app will have two components: